webrtc/webrtc-org/native-code/development/index.md

 #### Generating Ninja project files

 [Ninja][6] project files are generated using a tool called [GN][13].
-They're put in a directory of your choice, which can be directories like `out/Debug` or `out/Release`, but you can use any directory for keeping your own configurations.
+They're put in a directory of your choice, like `out/Debug` or `out/Release`, but you can use any directory for keeping multiple configurations handy.

 To generate project files using the defaults (Debug build), run: